mikependon/RepoDB/README.md

 ## Highlight

  - RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
 You can see the actual execution result [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
- - RepoDb is covered by thousand of major business related Unit Tests and Integration Tests.
+ - RepoDb is covered by thousand of major Unit Tests and Integration Tests.

 ## Builds